 Should I Buy It?

-Yes, although It’s not perfect.
-I wish Matthew Emerson’s chapter on Proverbs 8 actually exegeted Proverbs 8.
+Yes, although it won’t answer every question that readers have.
+For example, I wish the chapter on Proverbs 8 spent time exegeting the text (although it was admittedly not the author’s goal in writing).
 But overall, the chapters succeed in retrieving the doctrine of eternal generation from the past to give life to the church today.

 Buy Retrieving Eternal Generation.
 It will not disappoint.